ystv/web-auth/README.md

 - `SMTP_PASSWORD` SMTP password

+- `DOMAIN_NAME` Domain name of where it's hosted so we can restrict callbacks to a certain domain

 Optional variables.
 Used to keep cookies secure, if left blank it will generate random keys instead

 - `AUTHENTICATION_KEY` 64 bytes of hex, used for cookies